be-kaus/be-kaus/README.md

 ### 🚀 Projects I'm Proud Of

 - 💃🕺 **Wedding Planner Web App** – Plan events with style
 - 🥦 **Vegetable-Themed Web App** – A colorful and healthy UI experiment
+- 🚗 **Luxury Drive Showcase** – A sleek and elegant UI experience built for speed and style

 <br/>